Sophievanderburg/serverside-get-inspired/README.md

 #### How the service worker works
 <img width="1145" alt="Screenshot 2022-04-08 at 10 12 32" src="https://user-images.githubusercontent.com/70577898/162394341-4b67161b-6528-4325-9991-97123103c70d.png">

-### How to install
-Firstly, make sure you have Git, Node and a working terminal on your computer.
-Secondly, if you do not use Github desktop yet, stop with what you are doing and download it now.
-I've spent to much time messing around in the terminal.
-So that is a little hint from me to you. 😄 <br>
-Now it is time for the code.
-If you are at the code-tab of this Github repo, you see a green button with the text 'code' in it.
-Click on that button and click on the option 'open with Github Desktop'.
-This way, it clones my repo on your computer. <br>
-Once you have the code on your computer open the terminal and install all the dependencies by running ``npm install``.
-If it <br>

-### How to Use
-Before you can see the SPA on your computer you need to start the server.
-You can do this by running ``npm run dev`` in the terminal.
-Once you've done this you can open http://localhost:4567/ in your browser.

 ### The API
 URL: https://quote.api.fdnd.nl/v1/quote <br>
 From the API I fetch the quotes that are rendered in the SPA